Submit a Review & Earn an Amazon Gift Card

 Muddashetty et al (2007) Dysregulated metabotropic glutamate receptor-dependent translation of AMPA receptor and postsynaptic density-95 mRNAs at synapses in a mouse model of fragile X syndrome.
 J Neurosci 27 5338 PMID: 17507556

 Jan and Westbrook (2007) Disynaptic amplification of metabotropic glutamate receptor 1 responses in the olfactory bulb.
 J Neurosci 27 132 PMID: 17202480

 Ziskin et al (2007) Vesicular release of glutamate from unmyelinated axons in white matter.
 Proc Natl Acad Sci U S A 10 321 PMID: 17293857

 Rancillac et al (2006) Glutamatergic Control of Microvascular Tone by Distinct GABA Neurons in the Cerebellum.
 J Neurosci 26 6997 PMID: 16807329

 Keuren-Jensen and Cline (2006) Visual experience regulates metabotropic glutamate receptor-mediated plasticity of AMPA receptor synaptic transmission by homer1a induction.
 J Neurosci 26 7575 PMID: 16855085

 Etkin et al (2006) A role in learning for SRF: deletion in the adult forebrain disrupts LTD and the formation of an immediate memory of a novel context.
 Neuron 50 127 PMID: 16600861

 Do you know of a great paper that uses (RS)-3,5-DHPG from Tocris?
-If so please let us know.
+Please let us know.